PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-16 16:47:57
+Last updated: 2024-04-16 16:48:36
-Random Quote: Whatever happens next, it's not gonna go down the way you think it is. - Mike Ehrmantraut
+Random Quote: Sometimes science is more art than science. - Rick Sanchez